World News | Mauritius PM Bestows Country's Highest Honour on PM Modi | LatestLY

-Port Louis, Mar 11 (PTI) Mauritian Prime Minister Navin Ramgoolam on Tuesday announced that Prime Minister Narendra Modi will be conferred with the nation's highest honour, The Grand Commander of the Order of the Star and Key of the Indian Ocean.
+Port Louis, Mar 11 (PTI) Mauritian Prime Minister Navinchandra Ramgoolam on Tuesday announced that his Indian counterpart Narendra Modi will be conferred with the nation's highest honour, The Grand Commander of the Order of the Star and Key of the Indian Ocean.

+Prime Minister Modi is on a two-day state visit to the island nation.

 This marks the 21st international award conferred upon PM Modi by a foreign nation.